- Contact Us Now: (201) 464-1011 Tap to Call

 Tax Implications of Putting a House in a Trust

 Transferring a house to a revocable trust is generally not a taxable event, as you still maintain control of the property.
-However, irrevocable trusts may have different tax consequences.
-According to the IRS guidelines on estate taxes, proper trust planning can help reduce estate tax liability for larger estates.
+However, irrevocable trusts may have different tax consequences and can help reduce estate tax liability for larger estates.
+(Here is an FAQ from the IRS if you want to learn more about estate taxes.)

 Ongoing Trust Management

 If you acquire additional properties in the future, you’ll need to repeat this process to include them in your trust.
-Regular review of your trust documents is also recommended as your circumstances change.
+Regular review of your trust documents is also a good idea, especially if your life circumstances change.

 Advantages of Putting a House in a Trust